f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 .. note:: A traffic generator located on the *Ubuntu Lamp Server* server, is sending good traffic every minute to the virtual servers.

-Paula can update Application Health Alert Rules by clicking on the Health Icon on the top left of the Application Dashboard.
+**Paula** can update Application Service Health Alert Rules by clicking on the Health Icon on the top left of the Application Dashboard.

 .. image:: ../pictures/module2/img_module2_lab3_7.png
   :align: center